-Use this feature to enable Interrupt Remapping support, which detects and controls external interrupt requests.
+Select Enable for Interrupt Remapping support to enhance system performance.
 The options are Enable and Disable.

 PassThrough DMA

 Use this feature to allow devices such as network cards to access the system memory without using a processor.
 Select Enable to use the Non-Isoch VT_D Engine Pass Through Direct Memory Access (DMA) support.
 The options are Enable and Disable.